brightsign/dev-cookbook/examples/large-file-download/README.md

 The browser's Fetch API does not propagate backpressure to the network layer.
 When downloading from a fast network connection to a slow SD card, `fetch()` will buffer the entire response body in memory — causing an OOM kill on devices with limited RAM (500 MB or less).

 This example uses Node's `http`/`https` modules with `stream.pipeline()` instead.
 When the SD card's write buffer is full, backpressure propagates all the way back to the TCP socket, causing the sender to slow down.
-Memory usage stays bounded to roughly 48 KB regardless of file size.
+Memory usage stays bounded to roughly 48 KB (three stream buffers at 16 KB each) regardless of file size.

 ## How It Works